ShookTea/VMSM/README.md

 * Configuration file in `etc/config.xml` will contain all basic information about modules, including configuration of models, blocks, helpers and installers.
 * If `Activate module` is selected, module will be marked as active by default.
 Turning it on in Magento configuration won't be necessary.
 * If `Remove cache after creation` is selected, cache files will be removed after creating new module.

+### Exception notifications

+Every time new exception report is created in `MAGENTO ROOT/var/report` you will get a notification in toolbar - small icon will turn red and display number of exceptions.
+After pressing that icon or `Magento/Exception reports...` menu, list of exceptions will appear with their time, message and report file.
+After pressing any of these exceptions stack trace will be displayed.